-The marine carrier, or its agent, prepares and transmits the Marine Cargo Report (SO83) to the CBSA through Electronic Data Interchange (EDI).
+The marine carrier, or its agent on the carrier’s behalf, prepares and transmits the Marine Cargo Report (SO83) to the CBSA through Electronic Data Interchange (EDI).
 The Marine Cargo Report must be transmitted electronically to the CBSA at least 24 hours before loading the cargo at a foreign port (not including the U.S.).
 For cargo loaded in the U.S., the Cargo Report must be transmitted at least 24 hours before arrival.
 If the duration of the voyage is less than required ACI cargo timeframe, the Cargo Report must be transmitted before departure of the vessel.

 For additional information on conveyance pre-arrival procedures, refer to Memorandum D3-5-1 - Marine Pre-load/Pre-arrival and Reporting Requirements

 The following provides information on ACI Marine Cargo Reports (SO83) to assist clients in meeting CBSA requirements:

 The Cargo Control Number (CCN) is a number assigned to a document, which consists of a CBSA-approved carrier code followed by a unique reference number assigned by the Carrier.
 The CCN is the identifying reference number of the Marine Cargo Report (SO83).